-Born on Oct.
-28, 1955, Gates grew up in Seattle with his two sisters.
-Their father, William H. Gates II, is a Seattle attorney.
-Their late mother, Mary Gates, was a schoolteacher, University of Washington regent, and chairwoman of United Way International.
-Gates attended public elementary school and the private Lakeside School.
-There, he discovered his interest in software and began programming computers at age 13.
+Gates grew up in Seattle with his two sisters.
+His father, William H. Gates Sr. (d.
+2020), was a co-chair of the foundation and an attorney.
+His late mother, Mary Gates, was a schoolteacher, University of Washington regent, and chairwoman of United Way International.
+The Gateses have three children.